RottenThunder/Project-Ember/README.md

 - Commit "OpenGL Window!!!"
     - Used OpenGL to create a cross-platform window to render graphics to
     - OpenGL's Library can be found [here](https://github.com/glfw/glfw)

+### Day 8 (22/10/2021)
+- Commit "Event System and Proper Window Class"
+    - Created an Event System to handle events (such as the window resizing and whether a certain key on a keyboard is pressed)
+    - Implemented a proper Window Class so making a window on different platforms shouldn't be too hard
+    - Note: Events actually do not take effect, so the window does not close when the user presses the close button.
+A quick fix for this is to close the console window instead